rafael-alcocer-caldera/aws-lambda-localstack-example/README.md

 ## Requirements

 - You need Docker.
-- You need to pull the localstack image.
+- You need to pull the <b>localstack</b> image.
 I did this using the docker-compose.yml:

 ***